 Aside from his classic tragic origin story and his League of Shadows training, Batman fights Scarecrow (Cillian Murphy) who aims to dismantle the city using his fear toxin.
 It’s just another day in Gotham.

 The Dark Knight (2008)

 Ah, The Dark Knight.
-Christopher Nolan’s 2008 sequel is widely regarded as one of the best comic book movies of all time – and for good reason.
+Nolan’s 2008 sequel is widely regarded as one of the best superhero movies of all time, and for good reason.
 Heath Ledger’s transformative performance of the Joker is terrifying.
 He’s a primal force that blasts through Gotham leaving pure carnage in his wake for no rhyme or reason other than to “introduce a little chaos”.